Proactive commitment to community contribution as a responsible corporate citizen

 In fiscal 2021, OMRON’s community involvement expenditures totaled 530 million yen for a wide range of fields including science and technology, social welfare, and disaster relief, as well as corporate individually-organized social contribution programs.

-With the aim of serving as a valued corporate citizen, the OMRON Group strives for harmonious coexistence with local communities.
-The Group not only complies with all applicable laws and rules but also respects local culture and customs.
-Proactive communication with local people and organizations is also promoted in order to build relations of mutual trust.
+With the aim of serving as a valued corporate citizen, we at the OMRON Group strive for harmonious coexistence with local communities.
+We not only comply with all applicable laws and rules.
+We respect local culture and customs, and promote proactive communication with local people and organizations to build relations of mutual trust.

-As a part of the efforts and to express the OMRON Group's gratitude to local communities for their daily support and cooperation, Group employees in Japan started community contribution activities in 1991 on every May 10th, its Founder's Day.
-In 1995, all OMRON Group employees worldwide started participating in the OMRON Group Founder's Day community contribution activities.
+As a part of the efforts and to express the OMRON Group's gratitude to local communities for their daily support and cooperation, Group employees in Japan started community contribution activities in 1991 on every May 10th, our Founder's Day.
+In 1995, all OMRON Group employees worldwide started participating in community contribution activities on the day.